-Our Board comprises highly qualified and effective members who set the Company's values and standards (including ethical standards).
-The Board has oversight of the business performance and affairs of the F&N Group, and is responsible for the Group's overall entrepreneurial leadership, strategic direction, performance objectives and long-term success.
 The Board also reviews annual budgets, financial plans, major acquisitions and divestments, funding and investment proposals, monitors the financial performance of the Group and management's performance, and ensures compliance by the Group with relevant laws and regulations.
 The Board meets regularly.
 During Board meetings, our Directors actively participate, discuss, deliberate and appraise matters requiring attention and decision.
 If required, time is set aside after scheduled Board meetings for discussions amongst our Directors without the presence of management, as this facilitates a more effective check on management.

-As at 30 September 2015, the Board comprises nine Directors, all of whom are non-executive Directors (including two female directors in recognition of the importance and value of gender diversity).
+As at 30 September 2016, the Board comprises nine Directors, all of whom are non-executive Directors (including two female directors in recognition of the importance and value of gender diversity).
 They are: